Guest prep

 What if something goes wrong on air?
 Don't panic.
 Mention it calmly.
 You are likely still being seen, heard, and recorded even if it doesn't feel that way.

-What if I get kicked out of Riverside?
+What if I get kicked out of the session?
 Rejoin at the same link Sam sent.
 Apologize once if you like, then pick up where you left off.

 Why do I hear an echo?
 Plug in your headphones.
 Turn off any other speakers connected to your device.
-If you've done that and still hear echo, stop talking for a few seconds.
-Riverside should sort it out.
+If you've done that and still hear echo, stop talking for a few seconds and let the platform's echo cancellation catch up.

 Do I have to wear headphones?
 No, but you have to have them ready to use within :30sec.
 The show is recorded with multi-track audio and speaker bleed ruins it.

 What kind of camera, mic, or gear do I need?
 Anything that works.
-Built-in laptop camera + mic is fine if your environment is quiet.
+Built-in laptop camera and mic is fine if your environment is quiet.
 External gear is welcome but not required.

 What browser?
-Riverside works best in recent Chrome-based browsers.
-Safari, Firefox, and other non-chromium browsers are less preferred.
+Recent Chrome-based browsers, whichever platform we are on.
+Safari, Firefox, and other non-Chromium browsers are less preferred.

 What about clothes or appearance?
 Comfortable but professional.
 Whatever you would wear to a conference panel.

 Will this be edited?
 Yes.
-A polished 20-to-30-minute video releases Friday on YouTube.
-The cuts typically preserve all three signals, all three subtractions, the sponsor read, and the synthesis.
+The episode releases Friday on YouTube.
+It is cut to land where the argument ends rather than to hit a length, so nothing gets trimmed to make a number.
+The cuts typically preserve all signals, all subtractions, the sponsor read, and the synthesis.
 We may trim filler, tangents, or moments where the audio glitched.
 We will not put words in your mouth.

 Where will this be shared?
 Live on YouTube, Substack, and LinkedIn simultaneously.
-Polished video Friday on YouTube.
+The episode Friday on YouTube.
 Sunday newsletter on Substack and LinkedIn, along with social clips.
-Podcast feeds on Apple and Spotify are coming soon, and will feature the polished cut not the full livestream.
+The episode is also an audio podcast, listed on Apple Podcasts, Spotify, and Pocket Casts, plus a video podcast on YouTube; every listen link is on https://sigsub.show.
+The podcast carries the episode, not the full livestream.

 Can I get the raw recording?
 Yes.
 Ask Sam after the show.

 Can you help me with my tech setup?
 Yes, but please ask before the morning of the show.
-Riverside has its own help docs: https://riverside.fm/support
+If your episode is on Riverside, it has its own help docs: https://riverside.fm/support

 Questions?